 Mother and Baby Homes

-One of the earliest of these new institutions was the 'Refuge for Deserted Mothers and Home for their Illegitimate Infants', opened in 1864 by Mrs Jane Dean Main, with the support of the Female Mission to the Fallen, part of the Refuge and Reformatory Union.
+One of the earliest of these new institutions was the 'Refuge for Deserted Mothers and Home for their Illegitimate Infants', opened in London in 1864 by Mrs Jane Dean Main, with the support of the Female Mission to the Fallen, part of the Refuge and Reformatory Union.
 The establishment offered short-term care to the nursing mother and, at the end of this period, long-term to the child when the mother went out to work, usually in domestic service.
 The provision for child might include foster care, to which the mother was expected to contribute financially.

 The majority of these early Mother and Baby Homes were run by groups with religious connections such as the Salvation Army, the Church Army, and the Ladies' Association for the Care of Friendless Girls.
-As was the case with Magdalen Homes, the operators hoped that the time that the mother spent in the home, typically ranging from 6 weeks to three months, would allow here to receive religious instruction and moral guidance to prevent her falling into the same situation again.
+As was the case with Magdalen Homes, the operators hoped that the time that the mother spent in the home, typically ranging from six weeks to three months, would allow her to receive religious instruction and moral guidance to prevent her falling into the same situation again.
 Some existing Magdalen Homes subsequently evolved into Mother and Baby Homes, so the distinction between the two categories of institution is often blurred, with the two sometimes being regarded as essentially the same.

 Some establishments did not possess the necessary facilities for the delivery of the baby, which would then take place elsewhere such as the local workhouse infirmary, or one of the few pre-NHS maternity hospitals that admitted single mothers, such as Queen Charlotte's in London.
 Those institutions that had delivery facilities in addition to their pre- and post-confinement care were generally termed maternity homes.
 Those lacking delivery facilities were sometimes referred to as Before and After Care Homes.
 The term 'Mother and Baby Home' started to come into general use in the 1920s to describe any establishment providing accommodation for single mothers and their new child.
 Some institutions also provided accommodation in the form of hostels for pregnant working girls, and for single working mothers.
-Most Homes restricted their intake to those undergoing their first pregnancy.
+Many Mother and Baby Homes restricted their intake to 'first offenders' — those undergoing their first pregnancy.

 Because of their large number, the catalogue of Mother and Baby Homes is split into a number of sections, listed below: